-Weight lifting is no joke!
-You can weight lift a few times per week and yield massive results in regards to your weight loss journey, all while getting stronger, more jacked, and feeling great!
+Weight lifting for weight loss is no joke!
+You can weightlift a few times per week and yield massive results in regards to your weight loss journey, all while getting stronger, more toned, and feeling great!

-In this article, we’ll take a deeper look into weight lifting and things that you probably never knew about it, and how you can get started with it.
+In this article, we’ll take a deeper look into weight lifting and things that you probably never knew about it, as well as how you can get started with it.

 Table of Contents